bbartho/spring-boot-microservices-on-kubernetes/README.md

 # Build and deploy Java Spring Boot microservices on Kubernetes

-*Note*: This in an abbreviated version of the IBM Code Pattern [Build and deploy Java Spring Boot microservices on Kubernetes](https://github.com/IBM/spring-boot-microservices-on-kubernetes)
+*Note*: This in an abbreviated version of the IBM Code Pattern [Build and deploy Java Spring Boot microservices on Kubernetes](https://github.com/IBM/spring-boot-microservices-on-kubernetes).
+The full version includes building the Docker images and has the option to use Slack for Notifications.
+We suggest going through the original code pattern at some point.

 Spring Boot is one of the popular Java microservices framework.
 Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
 Together these technologies complement each other and make a great platform for Spring Boot applications.